espacesociety/espacesociety.github.io/_macropedia/chogia-faith.md

 * Idu - The sister of Yahveh and the chief fertility goddess of the Imudring.
 Her rites are a secret that are forbidden to all non-Imudring, though some accounts claim that chief among the celebrations is the Idu-hajaid, where the members of two Imudring clans will, upon reaching a treaty or agreeing on an alliance, perform an orgy.

 * Oj - The Dark One, the Lord of the Singularity, the Negator.
-Oj is said to be the father of Yahveh and Idu, but unlike them, does not represent birth or creation, but rather absolute death, or the absense of existence.
+Oj is said to be the father of Yahveh and Idu, but unlike them, does not represent birth or creation, but rather absolute death, or the absence of existence.
 Oj is not worshipped, but rather is reviled as the enemy of Creation.
 Still, some Oj cults can be found, though commonly anyone discovered worshipping the Lord of the Singularity is put to death.

 ### Spirits and Demons